Shuttle-SE/Shuttle-SE.github.io/README.md

 # Follow us on Twitter

 We are on Twitter.
-Keep up to date with what new grounds we're breaking and latest juice about crypto and related partners.
+Keep up to date with what new grounds we're breaking and the latest juice about crypto and related partners.
 Follow us now **@SeShuttle** .

 <a href="https://twitter.com/SeShuttle?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-screen-name="false" data-show-count="false">Follow @SeShuttle</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>